Living Long Enough to See It: Finland's Electricity Costs Can Be Negative

 The electricity price difference between 3 AM and 10 AM is 11 times

-In China, it hardly matters when you run the washing machine; but here, if you happen to hit the most expensive time period, the electricity cost for the same load of laundry can be several times higher.
-It feels like accidentally stumbling into the "peak stock market" of electricity.
+In China, I never had to think twice about when to run the washing machine.
+Here, if you happen to hit an expensive hour, the same load can cost several times more.
+It feels a little like electricity has joined the stock market.

-• Transmission charge: Paid to the local grid company, always collected;
+• Transmission charge: paid to the local grid company, and it is always collected

-People also care about the "origin" of electricity
+Why people care about the origin of electricity

-What surprised me even more is that electricity here is categorized by "origin."
-The electricity company will tell you how much of the electricity you use comes from fossil fuels, how much from nuclear energy, and how much from renewable sources.
-Interestingly, if you care about environmental protection, you can pay a little extra to upgrade your contract to 100% renewable or 100% carbon-free (nuclear power).
+The electricity company tells you how much of your electricity comes from fossil fuels, nuclear power, or renewables.
+If you care about the source, you can also pay a little extra to switch to 100% renewable electricity or carbon-free electricity, which usually means nuclear power.

 You can pay to upgrade to different types of energy